 The application of ethical theories and ethical decision making is challenging.
-Without a background of knowledge and understanding, social work professionals will be unable to make sound decisions about ethical problems and be unable to help clients and families in their decision making.
+Without a background of knowledge and understanding, counselors will struggle to make sound decisions about ethical problems and be unable to help clients and families in their decision making.
 Although every situation differs, decision making based upon ethical theories can provide a useful means for solving problems related to client situations.
-Hopefully, as a result of this course, you feel more prepared and confident in facing future ethical decision making situations.
+Hopefully, as a result of this course, you feel more prepared and confident in facing future ethical decision-making situations.